duyfken/alternative-front-ends/README.md

 - **RedReader**

    - A Reddit client on Android written in Java.
 It does not have any ads and it features a clean UI and smooth browsing experience.
-Can be used for free has they have been granted an [exemption for non-commercial accessibility-focused apps](https://old.reddit.com/r/RedReader/comments/145du4j/update_4_redreader_granted_noncommercial/), due to the work that has been done to optimise the app for screen readers, and the app's high level of usage within the blind community.
+Can be used for free as they have been granted an [exemption for non-commercial accessibility-focused apps](https://old.reddit.com/r/RedReader/comments/145du4j/update_4_redreader_granted_noncommercial/), due to the work that has been done to optimise the app for screen readers, and the app's high level of usage within the blind community.
    - Official Website (N/A) | [Repo](https://github.com/QuantumBadger/RedReader)
    - [x] Open Source
    - [x] [Download for free](https://github.com/QuantumBadger/RedReader#redreader)